 For people who routinely generate or receive files on mobile, this means you’ll now be able to copy them directly to the safety of your go-to Backblaze B2 account, without delay and without needing to go through intermediary software.
-For media and entertainment pros who shoot raw footage on powerful smart devices like the iPhone 12 Pro, this function can ease the process of sharing and protecting data in situations when you’re away from on-set storage options.
+For media and entertainment pros who shoot raw footage on powerful smart devices like the iPhone 12 Pro, for example, this function can ease the process of sharing and protecting data in situations when you’re away from on-set storage options.

-Upload to Android is up next, so stay tuned for further updates.
 And in case you missed the last release, Backblaze Mobile already allows iOS and Android users to preview and download content through the app.

 How It Works

 Here’s how to use the new upload feature after you’ve logged into the iOS or Android app:

 - Navigate to your preferred upload destination in your B2 Cloud Storage buckets.

 - Tap the upload button and then choose desired files from your built-in Files or Photos applications.